 Next is the peak reverse voltage, the PIV ratings.
 You know voltage drop is not the issue when a diode is forward bias, the current is.
 But in reverse bias reverse voltage does matter.

 The best practice is, the datasheet provided value of a diode peak reverse voltage must at least 20% more than the expect reverse voltage in the circuit across it.

 Step 3: The Output Capacitor Filter

 Form the Pi to the 2Pi period there is no output voltage, which is equal to turning off the connected device with it.
 Sometimes it is good but it is not always required.
 The situation where it is not suited is, of course, the power supply.
 To fill up this gap a capacitor is introduced.

 The value of the capacitor should not be much higher or much smaller, it must be the intermediate value.
 Large value results in slow charging and discharging and vise versa for small value.

-The voltage rating must be at least 20% more the peak output voltage.
+The voltage rating must be at least 20% more than the peak output voltage.

 Step 4: Testing The Design Circuit

-When you have done the design process, it is the time to test your circuit.
-This can be done with multimeter or oscilloscope.
-I will go with the oscilloscopes because it gives you in depth analysis.
+When you have done the design process, it is time to test your circuit.
+This can be done with a multimeter or oscilloscope.
+I will go with the oscilloscopes because it gives you an in-depth analysis.
 You can confirm your result with a multimeter but for fault analysis, you have to go with an oscilloscope.

 Now, you have theoretically calculated the average DC value, connect the multimeter across the output terminals of the circuit.
 See if the multimeter is giving the exact value with 1 to 5 % tolerance, you just did a great design, congrats.